 Please note, this is more a "limiter of last resort" and a third party loudness processor is strongly recommended when proper multiband audio volume processing is required.

 The "Nielsen watermarking" group provides parameters for Nielsen Watermarking encoding/decoding configuration.
-Select this option to enable watermarking functionality choose the required Nielsen watermarking type by selecting the corresponding option:
+To enable watermarking functionality choose the required Nielsen watermarking type by selecting the corresponding option:

 The parameters can be configured for each channel separately.
 This means that in case of simulcast each version of the playlist may have its own watermarking parameters.

-The following parameters will be available for the configuration:
+The following parameters are available for the NW type configuration: